esp8266/Arduino/readme.txt

 * Optimizing the timer0 overflow interrupt handler (used for millis() and micros()).
 Thanks to westfw and mikalhart.
 * Fixing bug that limited the bit() macro to 15 bits.
 Thanks to Paul Badger.
+* Adding ARDUINO version constant (thanks to prodding from mikalhart).

 [environment]
 * Adding support for user libraries in the "libraries" sub-directory of the